Events

 The 2022 UN Secretary General Progress Report recognizes that the interlinked global crises, namely the COVID-19 pandemic, the climate crisis and the impacts of the conflict in Ukraine is putting the achievement of the SDGS at great risk.
 Accordingly the report emphasizes the need for a new social contact to rebuild trust, solve shared problems, manage risks and pool resources to deliver global public goods.
 See here.

-Global Justice to Achieve SDGs: Sustainable Equality for All
+Global Justice to Achieve the SDGs: Sustainable Equality for All

 20-22 September 2022